Nyandala/Supervised-Learning-Regression-Predict/README.md

-## Team 19 JHB Regression Predict Notebook
----
-### Assignment: Predict the estimated time of arrival (ETA) for motorbike deliveries in Nairobi
+### Assignment: Predict the estimated time of arrival (ETA) for motorbike deliveries
 ---
 The error metric for this competition is the Root Mean Squared Error